evannetwork/public-concepts/Negotiated Credential Exchange Protocol/negotiated_credential_exchange_protocol.md

   - Initiator sends a credential exchange proposal to the receiver.
   - This includes DIDCOMM properties (message id and message type), required credentials for each context and the schema to use.
 Optionally, it may include any property to be associated with the exchange.
     - For example, the initiator can include proposed deadlines for the context.
+  - For each credential a proof request is added.
+This proof request specifies the schema of the required credential and the attributes to reveal.
   - Sample:
   ```JSONC
   {